Álvaro Giménez: Club career

 Álvaro's omission from the squad to face Sevilla in January coupled with the arrival of Ivan Šaponjić, a player of similar style, served as a reminder that although Cádiz were not going to force him out, it might be in the interest of both club and player if a suitable move could be found.
 On 31 January, he signed for his former club, RCD Mallorca, at the time lying second in the 2020–21 Segunda División, on loan for the remainder of the season.
 There was no option to purchase.
 His first goal came from the penalty spot to complete a 2–1 win at home to Cartagena on 7 March, but it proved to be his only one from 14 appearances, mainly from the bench, as Mallorca were promoted to La Liga.

 Álvaro joined another second-tier club, Real Zaragoza, on 15 August 2021 on loan for the season; the deal included a costly obligation to purchase depending on appearances and promotion.
 He had still not scored when, three months later, Zaragoza were awarded a penalty with five minutes left of a goalless game against Huesca. Álvaro had missed a penalty only once in his professional career; he hit the post.
 His first goal, an 82nd-minute winner away to Burgos on 4 November, broke the team's run of nine consecutive draws.
 He celebrated by hugging a supporter, and after the game used social media to try and contact the individual so that he could present him with his shirt.
 He scored three more goals in November, in a win and a draw that took the team seventh in the table.
 In the second half of the season, lack of goals from the team as a whole meant they ended up nearer relegation than the play-offs, and Álvaro was disappointed with his personal performance.
 In March, he said he could and should have contributed more than his five goals and three assists; in May, he apologised to the supporters for not playing to the standard he believed himself capable, said he would be lying if he claimed to have had a good season, and had no complaints about the amount of game-time the manager gave him, although he would have preferred to play with a partner rather than as a lone striker.

 Back to Cádiz for the 2022–23 season, Giménez played just twice (31 minutes overall) before terminating his contract on 1 February 2023.
+On 25 July, after nearly six months without a club, he signed for Racing de Ferrol, newly-promoted to the second division, where he rediscovered his form.
+His 11 league goals and 2 in the Copa – his best goal return in five years – made him the club's top scorer and contributed 15 points to their 10th-place finish.